Opposition to Netanyahu plan mounts as unions launch strike

 “Democratic values have always been, and must remain, a hallmark of the U.S.-Israel relationship,” Watson said in a statement.

-Netanyahu had reportedly spent the night in consultations and was set to speak later Monday.
-Israeli media said he would halt the legislation, which could not be independently confirmed.
-Some members of Netanyahu's Likud party said they would support the prime minister if he did heed calls to halt the overhaul, but the architect of it, Justice Minister Yariv Lavin, a popular party member, has said he would resign.
+Netanyahu had reportedly spent the night in consultations and was set to speak to the nation, but later delayed his speech.
+Some members of Netanyahu's Likud party said they would support the prime minister if he did heed calls to halt the overhaul, but the architect of it, Justice Minister Yariv Levin, a popular party member, has said he would resign.

 Netanyahu's hard-line allies pressed him to continue on.
 “We must not halt the reform in the judicial system and we must not give in to anarchy,” National Security Minister Itamar Ben-Gvir said.

-Netanyahu’s dismissal of Defense Minister Yoav Gallant appeared to signal that the prime minister and his allies will barrel ahead this week with the overhaul plan and the committee moving the legislation forward was meeting as planned Monday.
+Netanyahu’s dismissal of Defense Minister Yoav Gallant appeared to signal that the prime minister and his allies will barrel ahead this week with the overhaul plan.
 Gallant had been the first senior member of the ruling Likud party to speak out against it, saying the deep divisions were threatening to weaken the military.

 A separate overhaul law that would circumvent a Supreme Court ruling to allow a key coalition ally to serve as minister was being delayed following a request from that party's leader.